 Alejandro holds a Bachelor’s degree in Political Science by the Instituto Tecnológio Autónomo de México (2006) and a PhD in Humanities by Universitat Pompeu Fabra (2011).
 He has been a postdoctoral fellow twice: first at the research group Memory and Future at the Master in Social Psychology of Groups and Institutions of the Universidad Autónoma Metropolitana-Xochimilco (2012-2014) and then at the research group on Standardization & Internationalization of Science in the Postwar Period at the Science Faculty of the Universidad Nacional Autónoma de México (2015).
 Since 2011 he is the editor in chief of the website of the association Nuestra Aparente Rendición, that works —intellectually, practically and artistically— for peace in Mexico.
 He is also an advisor for the Mexican Forensic Anthropology Team.
 Along with Lolita Bosch he edited the book "Tú y yo coincidimos en la noche terrible" that contains the life stories of the missing and murdered journalists in Mexico.
 He considers himself as an amphibious researcher, activist and journalist.
 His research-action interests are: enforced disappearance, terrorism, press freedom, surveillance, public security, genocide and migration.

 Augusto Delkáder was born in Cádiz, Spain and received a first degree in Political Science from the University Complutense of Madrid, having spent also one year in the Hague.
-He holds a Masters Degree in Diplomacy and Internacional Relations by Spain´s Diplomatic School, a Masters Degree in Latin American Studies at UCM, UDELAR and UCR and a title of Expert in International Development Cooperation (UNED-OEI).
-With work experience in Public Policy, International Relations and Development Cooperation at the AECID (Spanish Agency for International Development Cooperation), at the European Institute of the Mediterranean (IEMed), at the Spanish Parliament and at the European Union.
-Currently, he is working as a consultor for public administration and international organizations, as well as teaching at the University of Girona.
-Moreover, he is part of the member roster of the International Election Observers of the Spanish Ministry of Foreign Affairs and Cooperation.
-Follow me on Twitter@AugustoDelkader and LinkedIn es.linkedin.com/in/augustodelkader
+He holds a Masters Degree in Diplomacy and Internacional Relations by Spain's Diplomatic School, a Masters Degree in Latin American Studies at UCM, UDELAR and UCR and a title of Expert in International Development Cooperation (UNED-OEI).
+He has work experience in Public Policy, International Relations and Development Cooperation at the AECID (Spanish Agency for International Development Cooperation), at the European Institute of the Mediterranean (IEMed), at the Spanish Parliament and at international consulting firms.
+Currently, he is working as a Programme Manager at the Organization of Iberoamerican States (OEI) and he is also PhD candidate in International Relations at UCM.
+Moreover, he has been an International Election Observer in the OSCE/ODHIR Election Observation Mission (EOM) in Albania (June, 2017).
+Can be followed on Twitter @AugustoDelkader and LinkedIn es.linkedin.com/in/augustodelkader

 Pete is a criminologist specializing in a number of areas including surveillance and society, terrorism and counter-terrorism, critical studies of resilience, major-event security, organized crime and urban sociology.
 He has published extensively in these areas, was recently elected a director of the Surveillance Studies Network and, during 2015, was part of a small team of co-investigators awarded an ESRC Large Grant on Human Rights and Information Technology in the Era of Big Data.
 He has also recently concluded working on two large-scale ESRC and EPSRC funded research projects analysing counter-terrorism in the UK’s crowded spaces and, separately, future urbanism and resilience towards 2050.
 His other work focuses on organised crime in the EU with particular reference to human trafficking for criminal exploitation (monograph in press, published by Routledge in early 2017).
 He has also co-authored one of the UK's best selling criminology textbooks: "Criminology: A Sociological Introduction" with colleagues from the Department of Sociology at the University of Essex.